by Erin Parker

 Ruth has more than 30 years’ experience as an editor.
 She worked for many years with Vancouver publisher Self-Counsel Press, and since 1998 she has offered a wide range of editorial and training services as a partner in West Coast Editorial Associates (one of her colleagues, Barbara Tomlin, will also be presenting a half-day seminar on March 19, Introduction to Applying Proofreading Markup to PDFs Using Adobe Acrobat Reader).
-Ruth is also a respected instructor at Simon Fraser University, where she has taught many courses in editorial skills for more than 15 years.
+Ruth is also a respected instructor at SFU, where she has taught many courses in editorial skills for more than 15 years.

 In 2011 Ruth was honoured as a recipient of the President’s Award for Volunteer Service from Editors Canada, and in 2014 she was recognized as a Certified Professional Editor (Hon) for the work she did developing and launching Editors Canada’s world-class certification program.

 Erin Parker, a member of Editors BC’s professional development committee, recently interviewed Ruth about her journey to editing, some of the highlights of her impressive career, and what can go wrong when editors write artless, instead of artful, queries.

 Hi Ruth!
 Thanks for chatting with us today.
 Could you tell us what inspired you to become an editor?